AzDjam/Getting-and-Cleaning-Project/codebook.md

 - subjectId -  identifie the subject ( integer ranges from 1 to 30)
 - activity - The type of activity performed ((WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING,LAYING)

-79 averaged signal measurements floating-point values, normalised and bounded within [-1,1]
+and the 79  measurements floating-point values, normalised and bounded within [-1,1] are :

 - tBodyAccmeanX
 - tBodyAccmeanY